How to add different currencies on Shopify

 That leaves the customer to search around the website for information about what currency the website is in, or they might even have to go all the way to the checkout to see the currency code (USD, CAD, etc).
 Both of these scenarios result in the customer wasting time, and potentially losing confidence in shopping from the brand.

-The solution is obviously making it clear what currency the store is in.
+The solution is obviously making it clear what currency the store is in by using currency codes.
 But you can go even further to improve the shopping experience by displaying prices in customers’ local currencies and even allowing them to purchase in that currency so that there are no surprises with conversion rates on their credit card.
-Surprises like feeling that they overpaid because of credit card conversion rates can leave customers with negative feelings, even if it has nothing to do with your product, and they might not return to shop with you.
+In comes Shopify multi-currency shopping.

 Shopify says that, "Stores that use local currencies have 7% higher international sales, on average".
 This isn't a surprise considering the confusion currencies can cause, resulting in customers simply leaving the store website.
 Here are some benefits to customers when stores allow them to shop in their local currency: